-- 35. Most of our customary, recreational and small-vessel commercial fisheries rely on the continued productivity of our coastal ecosystem.
-MFish need to start thinking about how ecosystem-based management objectives will take account of environmental and population fluctuations, and to provide for healthier and resilient marine ecosystems.
-Selecting biomass targets above $B{MSY}$ is one form of insurance against unpredictable events, whether natural or manmade. - 36.
-There are many organisations around the world arguing that using single-species stock assessment to harvest the maximum sustainable yield is failing.
-Taking a constant annual catch from variable fish populations is risky and the models take no account of trophic links and associated and dependent species. - 37.
-Kahawai are an important contributor to coastal productivity and ecosystems and need to be managed well above $B{MSY}$ . - 38.
-It seems bizarre to many ecologists that fisheries scientists believe that if you stopped catching a species the population would return to the biomass that was present when all species were unfished.
-There are not the same nutrient cycling, egg production or environmental qualities in key habitats that there were many years ago.
-The huge tonnages of fish that were taken as the stocks were fished down have reduced the total productivity of the coastal marine ecosystem. - 39.
-In our view, the Minister must be particularly cautious when managing our small pelagic species because they provide the link between plankton and larger predators.
+- 33. Most of our customary, recreational and small-vessel commercial fisheries rely on the continued productivity of our coastal ecosystem.
+The Ministry need to start thinking about how ecosystem-based management objectives will take account of environmental and population fluctuations, and provide for healthier, and resilient marine ecosystems.
+Selecting biomass targets above B{MSY} is one form of insurance against unpredictable events, whether natural or man made. - 34.
+There are many organisations around the world saying that single species stock assessment attempting to harvest the maximum sustainable yield is failing.
+Taking a constant annual catch from variable fish populations is risky and the models take no account of trophic links and associated and dependant species. - 35.
+Kahawai are an important contributor to coastal productivity and ecosystems and need to be managed well above B{MSY} . - 36.
+It seems bizarre to many ecologists that fisheries scientists believe that if you stopped catching a species that the population would return to the biomass that was present when all species were unfished.
+There is not the same nutrient cycling, egg production or environmental quality in key habitats that there were many years ago.
+The huge tonnages of fish that were taken as the stocks were fished down have reduced the total productivity of the coastal marine ecosystem. - 37.
+In our view the Ministry must be particularly cautious with the management of small pelagic species that provide the link between plankton and larger predators.
 Fishing down species such as anchovy, pilchard, mackerels and kahawai will have an adverse effect on all species further up the food chain.